querqy/querqy-docs/docs/source/querqy/more-about-queries.rst

   The score produced by 'phrase_boosts' is added to the boost of the 'matching_query'.

+.. rubric:: Generated query parts

+generated.query_fields
+  The list of fields and their weights for matching generated query terms like synonyms or boost queries.
+If no 'query_fields' are specified for the generated query parts, the global 'query_fields' will be used.

+  Default: copy from global 'query_fields'

+generated.field_boost_factor
+  A factor that is multiplied with the field weights of the generated query terms.
+This factor can be used to apply a penalty to all terms that were not entered by the user but inserted as part of the query rewriting, for example, to give synonyms a smaller weight compared to the original term.

+  This factor is applied regardless of where the 'query_fields' for generated terms are defined, i.e. in the 'query_fields' of the 'generated' object or globally.

+  Default: ``1.0``

 .. [#] This approach follows the ideas described in: J. Kim & W.B.
 Croft: *A Probabilistic Retrieval Model for Semi-structured Data*, 2009.